Masterzach32/SideScrollerProject/README.md

 --

-All changes that will be in v0.1.5 Alpha - Mob Update:
+All changes that will be in v0.1.6 Alpha:
-- Text can be properly centered
-- Progress bar in loading screen
-- Player can now rewind
-- New debug mode (for testing only, may be removed)
-- All targeting now uses hitbox to hitbox rather than center to center
-- Rewrote level system
+- Mage deals less damage but attacks slightly faster
-- 2 new mobs - Swordman and Mage
+- Swordman deals slightly more damage and attacks slightly faster
-- Game can now self update
-- Universal Health bar system
-- Stem Packs
-- Effects

 ### Bugs:
 - Sometimes sluggers spawn traveling left